kris-brown/kbkb/README.md

 - mouseover delay 1 second (so it doesn't pop up immediately) and better placement of the pop up.
 - Make the LaTeX compilation more parameterized (possibly with a TEX metadatum)
 - Better document the code
-- Performance improvement of how the site functions?
 - Integrate automatic flashcard generation from source
 - Modify the regex that operates on internal links so that it matches even when there is no comment (separated by `|`), that way, we add the `.html` even in the other case (needed when linking to a non-leaf-node of the directory tree).
 ## Inspirations